ashishexee/cph-vscode-extension-leetcode/README.md

 ## Known Issues

 - Some edge cases might not be handled correctly.
+- for testing C++ you may need to parse the variables from input files manually depending on the data type inside the run_test_case function
 - Limited support for languages other than Python and C++.
+- All test are not checked in one go you need to check for each test case individually(please refer to this page for better understanding - https://stackoverflow.com/questions/9551014/reading-parsing-text-file-input-c) THANKS

 ## Release Notes